 The Genus Legionella belongs to the family of Legionellaceae and can be divided in over 40 species with more than 70 serogroups.
 Legionella are facultative, intracellular gram-negative bacteria and their infectious peak occurs during the summer months and early fall.
+The Genus Legionella belongs to the family of Legionellaceae and can be divided in over 40 species with more than 70 serogroups.
+Legionella are facultative, intracellular gram-negative bacteria and their infectious peak occurs during the summer months and early fall.
 One differentiates between community-acquired infections, travel-associated disease and hospital-acquired infections.
-In the US, the mortality rate of hospital-acquired Legionella infections is between 15 - 20%.^{1,2} In Europe, 12% of all Legionella infections are fatal.
+In the US, the mortality rate of hospital-acquired Legionella infections is between 15 - 20%.
+In Europe, 12% of all Legionella infections are fatal.
 Of the broad variety of Legionella species, two human pathogenic species are of importance.
 L. pneumophila primarily causes Legionnaire's disease and L. longbeachae results in Pontiac fever.
 Pontiac fever is an acute self-limiting influenza-like diseases, however, no pneumoniae occurs.
-About 7% of people infected with Legionella develop Pontiac fever.3 L. pneumophila has 16 serogroups, whereas about 70% of all Legionella infections in Europe are due to L. pneumophila serogroup 1.
-Other Legionella species that result in an infection are for instance L. micdadei, L. bozemanii, L. dumoffii and L. longbeachae.4
+About 7% of people infected with Legionella develop Pontiac fever.

+L. pneumophila has 16 serogroups, whereas about 70% of all Legionella infections in Europe are due to L. pneumophila serogroup 1.
+Other Legionella species that result in an infection are for instance L. micdadei, L. bozemanii, L. dumoffii and L. longbeachae.

 Legionnaire's disease is an acute respiratory infection which is caused by L. pneumophila in 90% of cases.
 In 1976, this disease was first described during a meeting of the American Legion in Philadelphia, hence the name of the disease.
 In 2013, two other outbreaks of Legionnaire's disease with a total of 6 fatal cases were reported in Brisbane, Australia and Reynoldsburg, Ohio.
 Symptoms include fever, cough (dry or sputum producing) and shivering.
-Other, less common symptoms are diarrhea, vomiting, bradycardia and hypnatremia.3 People of every age can be infected, but old people as well as smokers and patients with chronic lung infection are more prone to such a disease.

-Even in countries with an effective health care system almost 90% of cases of Legionnaires's disease are not diagnosed since the clinical presentation can differ substantially and the disease is so rare.
+Other, less common symptoms are diarrhea, vomiting, bradycardia and hypnatremia.
+People of every age can be infected, but old people as well as smokers and patients with chronic lung infection are more prone to such a disease.
+Even in countries with an effective health care system almost 90% of cases of Legionnaire's disease are not diagnosed since the clinical presentation can differ substantially and the disease is so rare.
 In addition, it is very difficult to differentiate Legionnaire's disease from other pneumonia solely on the basis of symptoms or by chest X-ray.
 Therefore, sensitive and specific detection methods such as real-time PCR offer an advantage for the detection of Legionella infections.